 Each child has a homework book and the majority of tasks are kept in there.
-There will be a mixture on paper and online tasks.
 Homework books should be returned on the Wednesday for marking.

 Broadly speaking these are current expectations:

 Nursery - sharing books and communicating with school via Evidence Me.